joemoceri/twilio/README.md

 This project contains code samples for working with the Twilio API using the [C# .NET Twilio Client library](https://github.com/twilio/twilio-csharp)

-It show's how to use the Calls API to retrieve calls
+It show's how to use the Calls API to retrieve calls.
+Please see project for more information.